 If your concrete flooring doesn’t require repair, you can make sure that it is level by using a latex self-levelling compound.
 Make sure to repair any minor cracks or holes and then pour the compound onto the floor and trowel it until it’s smooth.
 If trowel marks are visible after a couple of minutes, make sure to smooth the compound again.
 Follow our quick and easy steps to levelling your concrete floor in the neatest way possible.

-Dampen any cracks or holes by brushing them with water, this prevents the filler from drying out too quickly and cracking.
+Before you start, it is important to sweep any debris or dust that could have built up.
+Once you have a clean subfloor, you can start to dampen any cracks or holes by brushing them with water.
+This prevents the filler from drying out too quickly and cracking.

 You may find that there are larger cracks and holes in the floor.
 To combat any large cracks or holes, these should be filled with a mix of sand and cement mortar.
 Treat smaller cracks or holes with the self-levelling compound, then smooth with a trowel before leaving it to harden.